Joseph Tommasi (communist)

-JoJuly Tommasi (26 July 1886 – 29 May 1926) was a French artisan who became one of the leaders of the General Confederation of Labor (CGT: Confédération générale du travail) and the French Communist Party.
+Joseph Tommasi (26 July 1886 – 29 May 1926) was a French artisan who became one of the leaders of the General Confederation of Labor (CGT: Confédération générale du travail) and the French Communist Party.
 He died in exile in Moscow at the age of about forty.

 Early years

 Joseph Tommasi was born in 1886.
 He worked as a bicycle courier, a carpenter and then a mechanic.

 He joined the Socialist Party of France in 1904.

 Tommasi became a union activist, and during World War I (1914–18) supported the left wing of the CGT.

 Tommasi became secretary of the Car and Aviation Workers Federation, and secretary of the GGT in 1919.

 In 1919 he was a member of the CGT administrative committee.

-At the CGT's first postwar congress, held in Lyon from 15–21 September 1919, Tommasi was among the leaders of the minority, with Pierre Monatte, Raymond Péricat and Gaston Monmousseau.
+At the CGT's first postwar congress, held in Lyon from 15 to 21 September 1919, Tommasi was among the leaders of the minority, with Pierre Monatte, Raymond Péricat and Gaston Monmousseau.
 This group denounced the CGT membership in the Amsterdam International of Labor Unions, said the CGT majority had broken with the principles of syndicalism and lost faith in revolution by dealing with the government.
 The minority wanted the CGT to join the Communist International.